act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 name: Visible label is part of accessible name
 rule_type: atomic
 description: |
-  This rule checks that interactive elements labeled through their content have their visible label as part of their accessible name.
+  This rule checks that interactive elements labeled through content have their visible label as part of their accessible name.
 accessibility_requirements:
   wcag21:2.5.3: # Label in Name
     forConformance: true